SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 This satisfies rules 2 and 3 from above.
 The superclass does not itself have a further superclass, and so rule 1 does not apply.

-The subclass in this figure has two designated initializers, and one convenience initializer.
+The subclass in this figure has two designated initializers and one convenience initializer.
 The convenience initializer must call one of the two designated initializers, because it can only call another initializer from the same class.
 This satisfies rules 2 and 3 from above.
-Both of the designated initializers must call the single designated initializer from the superclass, to satisfy rule 1 from above.
+Both designated initializers must call the single designated initializer from the superclass, to satisfy rule 1 from above.

 .. note::

    These rules don't affect how users of your classes *create* instances of each class.
-   Any of the initializers in the diagram above can be used to create a fully-initialized instance of the class they belong to.
+   Any initializer in the diagram above can be used to create a fully-initialized instance of the class they belong to.
    The rules only affect how you write the class's implementation.

-The figure below shows a more complex class hierarchy for four classes, and illustrates how the designated initializers in this hierarchy act as “funnel” points for class initialization, simplifying the interrelationships between classes in the chain:
+The figure below shows a more complex class hierarchy for four classes, and illustrates how the designated initializers in this hierarchy act as “funnel” points for class initialization, simplifying the interrelationships among classes in the chain:

 .. image:: ../images/initializerDelegation02_2x.png
    :align: center